pingcap/community/code-comment-style.md

 - For tricky or interesting code
 - For a complex code block
 - If a bug exists in the code but you cannot fix it or you just want to ignore it for the moment
-- If the code is not optimal but you don’t have a smarter way now
+- If the code is not optimal but you don't have a smarter way now
 - To remind yourself or others of missing functionality or upcoming requirements not present in the code

 A comment is generally required for: